On the Theoretical Limitations of Embedding-based Link Prediction: Background

-\item[\hypertarget{task_DR}{Distributional reconstruction (DR)}] Given a query $(s, r, ?)$, distributional reconstruction aims to recover uniform scores $z_{s,r,o} = \tau_+$ for all $(s,r,o) \in \cG$ and $z_{s,r,o'} = \tau_-$ for all $(s,r,o') \notin \cG$, with $\tau_+$ a high score for true triples and $\tau_- < \tau_+$ a low score for negative triples.
-For example, $\tau_+ = 1$ and $\tau_- = 0$ corresponds to exact binary reconstruction.
-Other examples can be under probabilistic interpretations, e.g., $\tau_- \approx -\infty$ for softmax layers and $\tau_+$ to define a uniform probability distribution for the true scores.
-Such exact reconstruction can be used for downstream reasoning.
-For example, \cite{arakelyan_complex_2021, arakelyan_adapting_2023} combine binary prediction scores of simple queries to answer complex queries, which demands well-distributed simple scores.
-Another example is to use scores for sampling~\citep{loconte_how_2023} which demands accurate data distributions.
+\item[\hypertarget{task_DR}{Distributional reconstruction (DR)}] For a query $(s, r, ?)$, assign uniform high scores $z_{s,r,o}\! =\! \tau^+$ to all true triples $(s,r,o)\! \in\! \cG$ and uniform low scores $z_{s,r,o'}\! =\! \tau^-$ to all $(s,r,o')\! \notin\! \cG$, with $\tau^-\!<\!\tau^+$.
+For example, $\tau^+\! =\!
+1$ and $\tau^-\! =\!
+0$ correspond to exact binary reconstruction.
+DR also enables probabilistic interpretations, e.g., with softmax layers defining uniform distributions over true triples\SBRem{$(\tau^-\! \rightarrow\! -\infty)$}.
+This can be relevant for downstream reasoning.
+For example, \citet{arakelyan_complex_2021, arakelyan_adapting_2023} combine triple probabilities to answer complex queries, \citet{loconte_how_2023} samples triples,\EK{ and \citet{zhu2025conformalized} uses probabilities for conformal prediction}. \SBRem{These methods all require accurate data distributions.} \end{description}